gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 and retrieve the token.

-For applications that are prepared in the Graphene apps directory (GCC, Apache, Bash, etc.), type `make SGX_RUN=1` in the corresponding directory.
+For applications that are prepared in the Graphene apps directory (GCC, Apache, Bash, etc.), type `make SGX=1 sgx-tokens` in the corresponding directory.
 The scripts are automated to retrieve the tokens for the applications.

 With the manifest (`.manifest.sgx`), the signature (`.sig`), and the token (`.token`) ready, one can launch Graphene-SGX to run the application.
 Graphene-SGX provides three options for specifying